Breviary

 Lord, + open my lips.

 Ant.
-Come, let us worship our mighty King and Lord.
+Come, let us worship Christ the Lord, who for our sake endured temptation and suffering.

 The antiphon is repeated.
 In individual recitation, the antiphon may be said only at the beginning of the psalm; it need not be repeated after each strophe.